novonordisk-research/OptiHPLCHandler/README.md

 your username will be auto-detected.
 Add the argument `username` to use another account.

-You will be prompted you for your password.
+EmpowerHandler will first try to find a password for Empower for the `username` in the OS's system keyring, e.g. Windows Credential Locker.
+If it can't access a system keyring, or the keyring does not contain the relevant key, you will be prompted you for the password.
 The password will only be used to get a token from the Empower Web API.
-When the token runs out, you will have to input your passwrod again.
+When the token runs out, you will have to input your password again.

 You can now get a list of the methodset methods in the project: